GoogleCloudPlatform/community/tutorials/mongodb-atlas-appengineflex-nodejs-app/index.md

 date_published: 2018-05-06

 ## Overview:
-In this tutorial, we will be building a “Hello World” application using Node JS with Google App Engine Flex for our frontend and a MongoDB Atlas multi-regional cluster on GCP as our primary database.
+In this tutorial, you will be building a “Hello World” application using Node JS with Google App Engine Flex for our frontend and a MongoDB Atlas multi-regional cluster on GCP as our primary database.

 ### Technical Complecity:
 Beginner